ECE264AdvancedCProgramming/2018SummerProblems/HW06/Readme.md

   7. 3rd input is output filename, in which output needs to be printed
   8. If file read fails, free memory and return EXIT_FAILURE

-**CreateBinaryFromTree and WritePreOrderBinary together creates the binary representation of the tree.
-You can use any helper function that you want, if you use helper function, please put them within your #ifndef WRITE\_BINARY definition.**

 P.S. :  You can check your expected binary files by using the following command :

 ```